The New Adventures of Superman (TV series): Production

-Producer Lou Scheimer also recruited Clayton "Bud" Collyer and Joan Alexander, veterans of the Superman radio show and the Max Fleischer Superman cartoons, for the voices of Clark Kent/Superman and Lois Lane respectively.
-Jackson Beck, who had narrated, and provided the character voice of Perry White on, the radio show, reprised those same roles for the cartoon version, while Jack Grimes, who had played Jimmy Olsen in its later years, took that part here as well.
-For this series, Collyer returned to the same vocal technique he had perfected on the radio show to play the Man Of Steel.
-While in the identity of Clark Kent, Collyer would keep his voice lighter while projecting a sense of weakness.
-But whenever the mild-mannered reporter would change into his true identity of Superman, Collyer's voice would deepen dramatically into a heroic baritone.
+Scheimer, who was the show's producer, recruited Bud Collyer and Joan Alexander, veterans of the Superman radio show and the Max Fleischer Superman cartoons, for the voices of Clark Kent / Superman and Lois Lane respectively.
+Jackson Beck, who had narrated, and provided the character voice of Perry White on the radio show, reprised those roles for the cartoon version, while Jack Grimes, who had played Jimmy Olsen in its later years, took that part on The New Adventures of Superman as well.
+Moreover, during the first season the voice tracks were recorded in New York City at the same studio where the radio show was recorded, except for the Superboy segments, which were recorded in Burbank, California.
+As in the Fleischer cartoons and on the radio show, while in the identity of Clark Kent, Collyer would keep his voice lighter, and transitioned to a heroic baritone when changing into Superman.
 Alexander departed after the first season and was replaced by Julie Bennett in later seasons.
 The theme music for the show was composed by John Marion Gart.
-Mort Weisinger, editor of the Superman comics, acted as story consultant for the animated series, and made sure to include characters from his era, like Titano and Brainiac.
+Weisinger acted as story consultant for the animated series, and made sure to include characters from his era, like Titano and Brainiac.

+The show was retitled The Superman/Aquaman Hour of Adventure for its second season, and National Periodicals increased the budget to $50,000 per episode.
+Filmation also started producing bumpers with children's activities such as secret codes to keep viewers watching during commercial breaks.

+For season 3 the show was again retitled to The Superman/Batman Hour, and National Periodicals again increased the budget, this time to $60,000 per episode.